HCL-TECH-SOFTWARE/volt-mx-docs/version/95/Foundry/voltmxfoundry_containers_helm/Content/Installing_Containers_With_Helm.md

     ....
     </code></pre>

  5. Create the Foundry namespace and make it your current context.
-This step is optional but suggested.
+This step is optional but suggested. **Note:** If you do not create the namespace and make it the current context, you will need to use the option to create the namespace on your first helm command and specify the namespace option on each of your subsequent helm and kubectl commands.
+The namespace option is shown on the helm commands on the following steps as an example.

     <pre><code>
     $ kubectl create namespace foundry